Navigating the Appeals Process for When Your Child Isn’t Allocated a Preferred Grammar School Place

 Favourable Reasons: While you can appeal for various reasons, it's vital to have a compelling argument.
 Having a preference for a particular school isn't enough to sway the appeal panel.
 Instead, concentrate on what the chosen school can offer that uniquely caters to your child's needs or circumstances.
 Highlight aspects that differentiate it from other schools and explain how it aligns with your child's specific circumstances or needs.

 Simpson Millar understand that this can be a highly stressful time for you.
-We’ve successfully assisted with appeals many times before and rest assured, we will put your case forward in the best possible way.
+We’ve successfully assisted with school admissions appeals many times before and rest assured, we will put your case forward in the best possible way.

 We offered fixed fee advice packages which enable parents to receive specific advice on their case, the strength of their case, the options available to them and any evidence they need to support their case before determining whether to instruct lawyers to deal with the appeal.
 Get in contact today to see if we can help you.